lhcb/bender-tutorials/getting-started/twouseless.md

 Bender is smart  enough, and for many cases it can efficiently convert input `LFN` into the real file name.
   1. First, if you have Grid proxy enabled (`lhcb-proxy-init`) is uses internally `LHCbDirac` to locate and access the file.
-This way is not very fast, but for all practial cases  this look-up is almost always successful, however for some cases certain hints could be very useful.
+This way is not very fast, but for all practical cases  this look-up is almost always successful, however for some cases certain hints could be very useful.
 In particular, you can specify the list of Grid sites to look for data files:
 ```python